 Besides that, it’s vital to organize good conditions for the human work; developers will definitely appreciate having some snacks and a coffee machine at their disposal in the office.

-Moreover, it’s critical to provide staff with the first aid box for emergencies.
+It’s critical to provide staff with the first aid box for emergencies.

 - HR manager

-An ODC is not only about developers, as you might need some additional staff for the center’s proper daily functioning.
+You might need some additional staff for the center’s proper daily functioning.